rafailvv/RafailCoursesBot/README.md

 # Rafail Courses Bot

-Learning management system adapted for telegram bot, which is used to moderate your own courses
+Learning management system adapted for telegram bot, which is used to moderate my own courses

 **Link to bot:** https://t.me/innoprog_bot